in28minutes/in28minutes.github.io/_blog/articles/2017-01-29-spring-boot-autoconfiguration-top20.md

 ## Debugging Auto Configuration

-There are two ways you can debug and find more information about auto configuration.
+There are two main ways to debug and get more information about Spring Boot auto-configuration:

-- Turning on debug logging
+- **Enable debug logging**
-- Using Spring Boot Actuator
+- **Use Spring Boot Actuator**

 ### Debug Logging

-You can turn debug logging by adding a simple property value to application.properties.
-In the example below, we are turning on Debug level for all logging from org.springframework package (and sub packages).
+You can enable debug logging by adding a property to `application.properties`.
+For example, the configuration below turns on **DEBUG** level logging for all classes in the `org.springframework` package and its subpackages:
 ```properties
 logging.level.org.springframework=DEBUG
 ```

-When you restart the application, you would see an auto configuration report printed in the log.
-Similar to what you see below, a report is produced including all the auto configuration classes.
-The report separates the positive matches from negative matches.
-It will show why a specific bean is auto configured and also why something is not auto configured.
+When you restart the application, an **autoconfiguration report** will be printed in the logs.

+The report lists all autoconfiguration classes, separating **positive matches** from **negative matches**.
+It shows:
+- Why a particular bean was autoconfigured
+- Why certain beans were **not** autoconfigured

 ```log
 =========================